Here are some products and tools I use and recommend. Buying from these links earns us a small fee that supports the channel.

 What I use to organize my transistors, IC and component collection.
 I wish the vintage ones were still available, but they are not.
 That's the best replacement I found after much searching.
 Very expensive for what it is, I usually wait for a promo where you can buy them for $40.
 But the cheap Chinese ones all have problems.

 The original shop rag that does not tear apart when you use it.
 Can't live without it.
-In a reasonable packaged quantity.
+Packaged in a reasonnable quantity.

-5 min epoxy packaged correctly in perfect lab quantity.
+5 min epoxy in perfect lab quantity.
 Ah the joy of not having to squeeze it out of a tight syringe or a mushy tube.

 Dielectric grease.
 That's the stuff you need to lubricate sliding contacts in your HP XY plotter or graph recorder.